 Many organizations start out with a brilliant launch plan for a new innovation tool, communicating the process, the how’s and the why’s, getting their employees engaged and excited.
 Once the launch is over, they start to take a back seat, hoping that the process can sustain itself.
 This doesn’t work.
 The platform needs to evolve, otherwise you’ll get this curve that starts with lots of engagement and then gradually disappears.

-Using edison365ideas to power their Innovation Lab, Kwintes, a leading Mental Health provider in the Netherlands, managed to keep employees engaged even after their lab was paused due to COVID-19.
+Using edison365’s innovation management software to power their Innovation Lab, Kwintes, a leading Mental Health provider in the Netherlands, managed to keep employees engaged even after their lab was paused due to COVID-19.
 “We put the information onto the idea about what was going to happen with it, so that it still stays alive,” explained Sonja Brouwer, the organization’s I&A/ICT Manager.
 Through its deliberate transparency, they kept employees engaged and excited about the progress of ideas, enabling the Innovation Lab to open back up for voting after its hiatus.

 6. Don’t restrict creativity

 While innovation is typically viewed by organizations as a top-down process with management setting the challenges and employees responding with their suggestions, giving employees the freedom to contribute ideas, democratizes the whole innovation process and enables good ideas to come from anywhere.
+(Find out the difference between creativity and innovation.)

 Kwintes made a deliberate choice to adopt bottom-up innovation in their lab.
-They recognised that their employees are the experts on what their clients need, interacting with them daily and might be aware of other challenges the organization is facing.
+They recognized that their employees are the experts on what their clients need, interacting with them daily and might be aware of other challenges the organization is facing.
 Bottom-up innovation gives employees the opportunity to express these thoughts.
 They were initially worried about the results but found that employees really enjoyed having the ability to discuss other challenges they were facing.

 How to avoid innovation pitfalls